2014–15 Czech Extraliga season

 The 2014–15 Czech Extraliga season is the 22nd season of the Czech Extraliga since its creation after the breakup of Czechoslovakia and the Czechoslovak First Ice Hockey League in 1993.
+HC Verva Litvínov won their first championship after defeating HC Oceláři Třinec in seven games in the finals.

 Regular season

 Scoring leaders

 List shows the ten best skaters based on the number of points during the regular season.
 If two or more skaters are tied (i.e. same number of points, goals and played games), all of the tied skaters are shown.